montrich09/alfred-bestbuyer/README.md

 ## Disclaimer

 This application is not affiliated with Best Buy.
 Web scraping may be subject to rate limiting or blocking.
-The application includes fallback functionality for demonstration purposes. # alfred-bestbuyer
+The application includes fallback functionality for demonstration purposes.